SamaadTurner/horned-beasts/README.md

 ****************************************************************************************************************
 Number and name of feature: Display a Modal

 Estimate of time needed to complete: 1 hour

-Start time: 11:24
+Start time: 11:24PM

-Finish time:
+Finish time: 2:39

 Actual time needed to complete:
+15 hours 15 mins (sleep included)